Azzurro: Cover versions

 The song was covered by numerous Italian singers, like Mina, Gianni Morandi and Fiorello.
 Even the Italian football national team has sung the song on one occasion.
 German covers were done by Peter Rubin, Die Toten Hosen, Peter Alexander and Rummelsnuff.
 French cover by Régine.
 Spanish cover by Gabinete Caligari.
 Czech cover by Waldemar Matuška, (lyrics by Zdeněk Borovec).
 Hungarian cover by László Aradszky (lyrics by Kálmán Vándor).
 In the 2020 Abu Dhabi Grand Prix, German F1 driver Sebastian Vettel sang a farewell song to his Ferrari team after the final race for them, which was based on the song.

 Arik Einstein cover

 In Israel, it is a famous song known for its Hebrew version by Arik Einstein "Amru Lo" (Hebrew: "They told him...").
 The lyrics, by prominent Israeli songwriter Eli Mohar, do not feature a translation of the original lyrics; Instead, the Hebrew version humorously tells the life story of a youngster who chooses a precarious career as an artist and becomes a fan of an underdog sports team, despite having always been told to "choose the correct path in life" - a reference to Arik Einstein's own life story.

+Wolfgang Lohr cover

+In 2023, German house artist Wolfgang Lohr released a modern electro swing cover of the classic Italian song "Azzurro," originally popularized by Adriano Celentano.
+This reinterpretation, created in collaboration with Club27 and vocalist Renato Legato, brings a fresh, danceable twist to the iconic tune.
+Lohr’s rendition infuses "Azzurro" with upbeat electronic swing elements, merging vintage Italian charm with contemporary electronic beats.
+The cover has garnered attention for its innovative approach, blending the nostalgic essence of the original with Lohr's characteristic house style, and has been well received in the electro swing and European dance music communities.